SofaComplianceRobotics/docs-support/docs/EmioLabs/emio-labs-user-manual.md

 - Main Dashboard: Navigate between different labs and access resources.
 - Lab Environment: Interactive space where you'll follow learning materials and complete exercises and simulations.
-- Simulation Interface: Launch and interact with the numerical twin of Emio.
+- Simulation Interface (sofa-robotics): Launch and interact with the numerical twin of Emio.
 - To reset the application go to **Edit > Reset App** in the main menu bar.
 This will reset the quiz, select the default parameters in the labs, etc.

 <img className="centered" src={emiolabs_overview} width="50%" alt="emio labs overview"/>